BB&T Corp profit rises on lower provisions

-(Reuters) - BB&T Corp (BBT.N) reported a better-than-expected quarterly profit as the bank set aside less money for loan losses and earned higher fee-based income.
+(Reuters) - BB&T Corp (BBT.N) reported a better-than-expected quarterly profit as the bank set aside less money for loan losses and earned higher interest income.

 Net income available to common shareholders rose to $510 million, or 72 cents per share, from $307 million, or 44 cents per share, a year earlier.